GIScience/gis-training-resource-center/content/Modul_2/en_qgis_geodata_concept.md

 imagery can also be used as raster data, if they have geographical coordinates (see [georeferencing]()).
 <!-- FIXME: insert georeferencing link -->

-Typical raster data can be, for example, elevation data (or digital elevation model, DEM), precipitation data, interpolated temperature data, or population density.
+Typical uses for raster data are:

+* elevation data (often referred to as a digital elevation model or DEM)
+* precipitation data
+* interpolated temperature data
+* population density

 The value of each cell is usually visualised by assigning a color to a value.
 For elevation data, for example, a color ramp is usually used.
 For categorical data, such as landuse, color categories (such as green = forest; yellow = agricultural landuse, red = residential).

 <!--- ADD: insert example of raster data -->

-Raster values usually have only 1 value per cell, however, it can also have multiple (color-)bands.
-Satellite imagery usually offers several bands (different light spectrum), which we can use to analyze different phenomena, such as the humidity of plants.
+Raster values usually have only one value per cell, however, it can also have multiple (color) bands.
+Satellite imagery usually offers several bands to represent data collected from different parts of the light spectrum, which we can use to analyze different phenomena,
+such as the humidity of plants.
 Multiple bands means that you have more than one value per cell.

 The main spatial characteristics are the extent - the area the grid represents in the real world (10km², 100km²) - and the raster resolution - the size of each pixel.
-In the image below, you can see two raster datasets with different resolutions.
+In {numref}`The main geographical data formats`, you can see two raster datasets with different resolutions.

 ```{figure} /fig/en_quality_raster.png
 ---